VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 https://www.google.co.uk/intl/en-GB/policies/privacy/.

 ### Globus Genomics

+The EuPathDB Galaxy Data Analysis Service is a workspace for large-scale data analyses.
+Developed in partnership with Globus Genomics, workspaces offer a private analysis platform with published workflows and pre-loaded annotated genomes.
+The workspace is accessed through the "Analyze My Experiment" tab on the home page of any EuPathDB resource and can be used to upload your own data, compose and run custom workflows, retrieve results and share workflows and data analyses with colleagues.

 The EuPathDB Galaxy Data Analysis Service is hosted by Globus Genomics, an affiliate of Globus.
 The first time you visit EuPathDB Galaxy you